Close Menu

 At Cannon Disability, we have won over 20,000 SSDI and SSI cases.
 Our success rate is based on our experience and the fact that we work with our clients as a team.

 Some attorneys claim they have a very high success rate, but that success rate is based on winning a few hundred cases.
-Those firms carefully select their cases based on factors such as the advanced age of the client or their medical condition.
+Those firms carefully select their cases based on the advanced age of the client or their medical condition.
 We take cases we believe in.
 That includes cases for young people and people who have a combination of mental and physical conditions.

 Our clients tell us they can’t work and we believe them.
 While we don’t win every case, we care more about our clients than having a perfect success rate.